Understanding the soil test report

-The numbers listed on most soil test reports are usually followed by a letter such as VL, L, M, H, or VH.
+The numbers listed on most soil test reports are usually followed by one of the following letters: VL, L, M, H, or VH.
 These letters are abbreviations for very low, low, medium, high, and very high, respectively.
 These letters designate the relative level of the nutrient measured and provide a good indication of the probability of measuring an economic increase in yield if fertilizer supplying the nutrient in question is applied.
-For example, if the relative level is classified as being very low, there is a high probability that crop yields will increase if fertilizer supplying the nutrient in question is applied.
+For example, if the relative level is very low, there is a high probability that crop yields will increase if fertilizer supplying the nutrient in question is applied.
 By contrast, no increase in yield from the application of the nutrient would be expected if the relative level in the soil is in the very high range.
-The relative proportion of nutrient needed from either soil or fertilizer at the various soil test levels is illustrated in figure 1.
+Figure 1 illustrates the relative proportion of nutrient needed from either soil or fertilizer at the various soil test levels.

 The relative levels of the various immobile nutrients in soils have been defined in terms of concentration (ppm) measured by the appropriate extraction procedures.
 These definitions, used by the University of Minnesota, South Dakota State University, and North Dakota State University, are listed in the following table.

 |High (H)||16-20 ppm||12-15 ppm||121-160 ppm||0.76-1.00 ppm|

 |Very High (VH)||21+ ppm||16+ ppm||161+ ppm||1.01+ ppm|